AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/InternalElementType/README.md

 InternalElementType Class
 =========================
-AutomationML 2.1 APIThis Class is a wrapper for the CAEXElement 'InternalElement'.
+This Class is a wrapper for the CAEXElement 'InternalElement'.

 Inheritance Hierarchy